caojonathan/NBA-Card-Deck/README.md

 ### Refresh the page to test your luck and try to get your favourite player!

-### Players are generated from a database consisting of players from 1979-Present.
+### Players are generated from a database consisting of NBA players from 1979-Present.

 ### TRY IT OUT: https://caojonathan.github.io/NBA-Card-Pack/